-Lincoln is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lincoln isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lincoln are a mix of both white- and blue-collar jobs.
 Overall, Lincoln is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lincoln who work in office and administrative support (12.43%), management occupations (11.00%), and business and financial occupations (7.54%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lincoln is worth considering.

-Lincoln is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Lincoln does not have a public transit system used by locals to get to and from work.

 The education level of Lincoln citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.47% of adults 25 and older in Lincoln have a college degree.

 The per capita income in Lincoln in 2010 was $28,073, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,292 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.